 Correctness and Functionality Elimination: Unlike (apparently) the GenProg, RSRepair, and AE patches, the ClearView patches were subjected to intensive human investigation and evaluation during the Red Team evaluation.
 The ability of the generated patches to eliminate security vulnerabilities is therefore well understood.
 Although generating correct patches was not a goal, our evaluation of the patches indicates that at least 4 of the patches are correct (for defects 285595, 290162, 295854, and 296134).
 3 of the patches implement conditional functionality elimination - they insert an if statement that checks a condition and returns if the condition is true.
-5 of the patches implement a conditional assignment - they insert an if statement that checks a condition and, if the condition is true, sets a variable to a value that enforces a learned invariant.
+5 of the patches implement a conditional assignment - they insert an if statement that checks a variable to a value that enforces a learned invariant.